Tony Harrison: Career

 In 2016, Harrison was interviewed by Ian McMillan for the BBC Radio 4 poetry programme The Verb.

 Personal life and death

 Harrison was married to Rosemarie Crossfield from 1960 until their divorce in the 1970s.
-They had two children, Jane, born in Leeds, and Max, born while the family was living in Nigeria.
+They had two children.
 He remarried, in 1984, to the Canadian soprano Teresa Stratas.
 After his second marriage ended in divorce, his partner in later life was the actress Siân Thomas, who survives him.

 In the early 1980s, Harrison spent time living in New York and Florida, before settling permanently in Newcastle upon Tyne.
 He died in Newcastle on 26 September 2025, at the age of 88.
 He had been diagnosed with Alzheimer's disease some years before.

 Reception and legacy

 Harrison was one of Britain's foremost verse writers and many of his works have been performed at the Royal National Theatre.

 Richard Eyre calls his 1990 play The Trackers of Oxyrhynchus "among the five most imaginative pieces of drama in the 90s".
 Jocelyn Herbert, famous designer of the British theatrical scene, comments that Harrison is aware of the dramatic visual impact of his ideas: "The idea of satyrs jumping out of boxes in Trackers is wonderful for the stage.
 Some writers just write and have little idea what it will look like, but Tony always knows exactly what he wants."

 Edith Hall wrote that she is convinced Harrison's 1998 film-poem Prometheus is an "artistic reaction to the fall of the British working class" at the end of the twentieth century, and considers it as "the most important adaptation of classical myth for a radical political purpose for years" and Harrison's "most brilliant artwork, with the possible exception of his stage play The Trackers of Oxyrhynchus".

 Professor Roger Griffin of the Department of History at Oxford Brookes University, in his paper The palingenetic political community: rethinking the legitimation of totalitarian regimes in inter-war Europe, describes Harrison's film-poem as "magnificent" and suggests that Harrison is trying to tell his audience: "To avoid falling prey to the collective mirage of a new order, to stay wide awake while others succumb to the lethe of the group mind, to resist the gaze of modern Gorgons".

 Following his death on 26 September 2025, his obituary in The Times said, "The 'Bard from Beeston' had not only mastered the cultural heights but had produced a poetry touching people and places few others ever could."